nick-prater/newstead-pre-school/content/trustees/index.md

 * Barbara Maggs
 * Ruth Hollick
 * Dave Sapsford
+* Samantha Sharp

-We would be glad to hear from any parents or carers who are interested in becoming a trustee of the pre-school.
+We would be glad to hear from any parents or carers who are interested in [becoming a trustee](/trustees/becoming_a_trustee.html) of the pre-school.

 Trustees are elected by parents and carers of children attending the pre-school.
 Changes to trustees are [notified to Ofsted](http://www.ofsted.gov.uk/resources/childcare-registration-form-declaration-and-consent-form-for-all-individuals-connected-registered-pr)